|Recent Forum Topics South West England l...||Southern Wastes Leag...||SWL Season LXXIX|

 Allies: Human, Dwarf, High Elf, Amazon, Norse, Hafling.

-The team may spend up to 500K on players from the teams listed above.
-No duplicate players may be bought.
+During roster creation you may spend up to 500K on players from the Allied Teams listed above.
+No duplicate players types may be bought (e,g, you cannot have more than 1 Dwarf Blocker, or High Elf blitzer etc..).
 The players you pick from this list get the nega-trait Animosity in addition to their normal skills.
 Halfling Treemen used in this roster also gain the Loner nega-trait.

-Pergamo Pastas first mentioned in 2nd edition Star Players
+Pergamo Pastas first mentioned in 2nd edition Companion

 Tilea is a peninsula bordering Bretonnia, Estalia and The Empire, there is no monarch or central government dictating the laws of this region, the area is divided up in to principalities and republics each with their own rule and their own problems.
 There has never been a regular military regime in Tilea, instead each city state employs professional soldiers from various races around The World..